Fascism in Uruguay: Institutional activity

 The Italian legation attempted to imitate the fascist totalitarian organization in Uruguay by fostering various social institutions.
 In 1923, a local was founded in Montevideo under the sponsorship of Italian diplomats.
 The movement did not claim political objectives and presented itself as an essentially cultural and social association.
 The fascio was led by colonel Ioanello Matteucci, count Alberto Compagnucci and captain Mario Longhini.
 A fascist youth organization, the Gioventù Italiana del Littorio al Estero, also operated among the Italian community.

 Solís Theatre, where the Fascio of Montevideo used to organize its celebrations.

 The fascio was directly connected to the local institution.
 A fascist leisure and cultural organization, founded in 1925 for adults in Italy, the opened a subsidiary in Uruguay to serve Italian immigrants and to propagate fascist ideology.
 The society had started its ventures with a newspaper in 1934 and opened its official local headquarters in 1938.
 Uruguayan President Gabriel Terra attended the inauguration ceremony.
 The opened a new and larger branch in 1939, inaugurated with a football match between the Italian high school and the German Sports League.

 Italian diplomats would regularly visit places and institutions associated with the community both in Montevideo and in the countryside.
 Fascist movements were also involved in charity and cultural activities among immigrants, using them for covert propaganda.
 The legation frequently invited important cultural figures to give speeches at Montevideo and celebrated Italian holidays at local theatres.
 Some of the famous banquets held by fascist organizations linked to the Italian government were attended by relevant local politicians.

 Alberto Bellardi Ricci, Italian legate in Montevideo from 1938 to 1942.

 Fascists also tried to influence the Uruguayan educational system through the celebration of meetings in the Italian School of Montevideo.
 The school experienced a full transformation during the fascist era, being forced to adopt the Italian educational program and discipline.
 A document of the Council of Primary Education of the Gabriel Terra dictatorship of the 1930s stated that fascism "promotes the sentiment of family, nationality and tradition, all of which are favourable to the cohesion and the continuation of the social organization that is characteristic of the Western civilization".

-Italian fascists also directed a wide number of press media in the country, such as Fiamma Italica and Fascismo in Salto, SPQR in Melo, and L'Italiano, Marcia su Roma, Il Piave, La Verità, L'Era Nuova, Italia Nova, Il Piccolo, La Voce d'Italia, Il Messagero d'Italia and Il Dopolavorista in Montevideo.
+Italian fascists also directed a wide number of press outlets in the country, such as Fiamma Italica and Fascismo in Salto, SPQR in Melo, and L'Italiano, Marcia su Roma, Il Piave, La Verità, L'Era Nuova, Italia Nova, Il Piccolo, La Voce d'Italia, Il Messagero d'Italia and Il Dopolavorista in Montevideo.

 Fascist activism greatly reduced after the outbreak of World War II.
 Most movements related to the Italian government were dissolved in 1940 by the Law of Illicit Associations.